 Biscuits are one of the highly demanded items all over the world that are highly enjoyed by all consumers.
 Biscuits have a cereal base and component of at least 60-70%.

 The flaky nature of biscuits differentiates them from the rest of the cookies in the market.
-Biscuits are generally made from a dough that is majorly consistent with the dough of bread.
+Biscuits are made from a dough that is majorly consistent with the dough of bread.

 Generally, biscuits are served along with gravy in Southern America.

-One type of biscuits called glucose biscuits is very popular in countries like India and Malaysia, where most people consume these biscuits along with tea.
+One type of biscuit called glucose biscuits is very popular in countries like India and Malaysia, where most people consume these biscuits along with tea.
 Parle G, a glucose biscuit brand in India, sells almost 130 billion packets in a month.

 Initially, biscuits were hardened, dry, and highly unsweetened.
-Biscuits are generally served with meals in the United States of America.
+Biscuits are served with meals in the United States of America.
 Sugars have basically no or very little sugar added to them.

 There are various types of biscuits with different brands and different shapes that are available in the market.